How lit-html works

 Conclusion

-In essence, lit-html is doing minimal work by keeping track of "holes" where new values could occur and replace them.
+In essence, lit-html performs minimal work by keeping track of “holes” where new values can occur and replacing them.
 This has the benefit of doing less JavaScript work at the expense of more inefficient dom operations.

 Of course, in this investigation, we also skipped over various things such as updating of attributes, event listeners, efficient list updating, and security aspects.
 I highly encourage reading lit-html’s code to get a better understanding of its mechanisms.
 Although it is a little confusing due to the layers of indirection, there are plenty of comments that explain higher-level concerns and operations.